Messums Wiltshire, “The Traveler cannot see North but knows the Needle can,” Wiltshire, United Kingdom (2019).

-Covering this exhibition for , Susan Hodara deemed it “an exhibition of one-of-a-kind creations that highlights the growing appeal of handcrafted, customized goods in an era of mass production.”
+Covering this exhibition for The New York Times , Susan Hodara deemed it “an exhibition of one-of-a-kind creations that highlights the growing appeal of handcrafted, customized goods in an era of mass production.”
 Curated by Jennifer Scanlan, a director at the Oklahoma Contemporary museum in Oklahoma City, museumgoers wandered from furnishings to housewares to fashion.
 Hodara wrote, “There is the white ash bench handmade by Jessica Wickham, its contours shaped by the log it was built from, and Christopher Kurtz’s three-legged redwood writing desk that evokes flowing liquid.”
 Hodara’s article continues with other points of insight about this show that included Christopher Kurtz’s A writing desk (2015).

 “Christopher Kurtz, Martin Puryear and Jeff Shapiro,” PS 209 Gallery, Stone Ridge, NY (2014).

-In an article titled “The Artist as Maker” in , Donna Calcavecchio said of this exhibition, “The Hudson Valley attracts a great many people, many of them are artists, many are talented and some are internationally-renown.
+In an article titled “The Artist as Maker” in Roll Magazine , Donna Calcavecchio said of this exhibition, “The Hudson Valley attracts a great many people, many of them are artists, many are talented and some are internationally-renown.
 This weekend at Stone Ridge’s relatively new and very upscale gallery PS209, opening attendees are in for a rare and what promises to be an inspiring exhibition.
 Three contemporary artists who live in the Hudson Valley and who work in traditional mediums using traditional tools and techniques will be showcased.”
 Calcavecchio ended her article: “There is an authenticity here—a clarity of purpose, or rather non-purpose —that is remarkably beautiful.
 This is elegantly stunning work made by artists/makers who are deeply concerned with the process of the making, perhaps even more so than the result.”
 There is more about the exhibition on the magazine’s website.

 “Against the Grain; Wood in Contemporary Art, Craft and Design,” Museum of Arts and Design, New York, NY (2013).

 In 2013, Christopher Kurtz’s (A)typical Windsor Form (2004) was included in a traveling exhibition entitled “Against the Grain: Wood in Contemporary Art, Craft and Design,” which originated at the Mint Museum in Charlotte, NC; then traveled to the Museum of Art and Design.
 HighLike reviewed Christopher’s piece in the show: “(A)typical Windsor Form is a tour de force showing two Windsor-style chairs arcing back to meet one another.
 This work is at once a comment about the historical precedent in furniture-making that limited furniture makers to make objects out of the tools of the trade which were used primarily for domestic, utilitarian objects (like drying racks), as it is about the unlimited possibilities once the machine is replaced by a skilled hand.”
-To see the , visit the HighLike site.
+To see the full review , visit the HighLike site.

 “FOG Design+Art” exhibiting with Sarah Myerscough Gallery, San Francisco, CA (2020).